 Possible Causes and Diagnosis of ADHD

-No one knows the cause of ADHD but it seems to run in families.
+The cause of a child’s ADHD is not always clear, but it seems to run in families.
 There are no blood tests or other medical tests to diagnose ADHD.
 The diagnosis is made using a variety of tools to gather information about how the child behaves and performs with others at home and at school.
-You, caregivers and teachers may fill out questionnaires.
-A specialist may observe your child in the classroom.
+Among these tools is a questionnaire parents, caregivers and teachers will be asked to fill out.

 Treatment of ADHD